15 more U.S. states reach settlement in OxyContin maker Purdue bankruptcy

 The plan would dissolve the company and shift assets to trusts run on behalf of plaintiffs that alleged the company and its owners aggressively marketed the painkiller OxyContin while playing down its abuse and overdose risks.

-"While I know this resolution does not bring back loved ones or undo the evil of what the Sacklers did, forcing them to turn over their secrets by providing all the documents, forcing them to repay billions, forcing the Sacklers out of the opioid business, and shutting down Purdue will help stop anything like this from ever happening again," said Massachusetts Attorney General Maura Healey, the first attorney general to sue Sackler family members.
+“While I know this resolution does not bring back loved ones or undo the evil of what the Sacklers did, forcing them to turn over their secrets by providing all the documents, forcing them to repay billions, forcing the Sacklers out of the opioid business, and shutting down Purdue will help stop anything like this from ever happening again,” Massachusetts Attorney General Maura Healey, the first attorney general to sue Sackler family members, said in a statement.

+If approved by the court, the bankruptcy plan would include legal releases shielding the Sacklers from future litigation.
+A bankruptcy judge halted lawsuits against both the company and the Sacklers after Purdue filed for Chapter 11 court protection in 2019.

+“It is upsetting that the Sackler family never declared bankruptcy yet were still granted all the same protections of bankruptcy as their company,” New York Attorney General Letitia James said during a news conference with Healey and Minnesota Attorney General Keith Ellison on Thursday.